vykuang/aoc-2023/README.md

 - issue: generating new beams that have already been traversed before
     - check if new beam is already in `travelled` before appending to list
     - we need to *also check the entry direction* not just the `pos`
+    - this applies to the `Beam.traversed` set.
+The beam may pass horizontally through `-`, and circle back from underneath.
+Even though the tile has been traversed, it was not traversedfrom that direction, which would have split the beam going left
+    - likewise with mirrors, the entry direction also needs to be accounted for
+- a split beam does not include original `pos` in traversed, when it should. it does not know it should stop there if it cycles back to its original `pos`

 ### traversal algorithm